LrDevEng/react-the-spontaneous-weekend-warrior/README.md

 Explore destinations your would have never gone to before. <br>
 Make memories of a lifetime. <br>

-# The Spontaneous Weeken Warrior
+# The Spontaneous Weekend Warrior

 ![image](https://github.com/user-attachments/assets/4fd204ed-b5f6-4256-bac3-3eb96d375754)